abrookins/WrapCode/README.md

-# Wrap Code Plugin for Sublime Text 2
+# Wrap Code Plugin for Sublime Text 2 and 3

-This plugin makes a "Wrap Code" command available in Sublime Text 2 that wraps selected text to a certain width.
+This plugin makes a "Wrap Code" command available in Sublime Text that wraps selected text to a certain width.

 Unlike the built-in "Wrap" command, Wrap Code is intelligent.
 If a wrapped line